Technology Solutions for the Industrial Enterprise

 to give to the customer at the completion of the project.
 This can save a large amount of labor at the end of

 Ability for managers and supervisors to see electronically the progress of each part of a complex project.

 This can be supplemented by electronic alerts when any aspect of the project is falling behind.

-Ability to capture the costs of materials, labor and specialized machine time for a project.
+Ability to capture the costs of materials for a project.
 This enables

 detailed analysis of how well the organization performed and also gives a basis for subsequent bid and proposal

 Ability to track materials purchased for individual projects and to keep them clearly separated.
 This can